HSR-Enhanced Sparse Attention Acceleration: Introduction

 where (1) $A_r := \mathsf{ReLU}^{\alpha}( Q K^\top /\sqrt{d} - b) \in \R^{m \times n}$ and $\mathsf{ReLU}^{\alpha}$ denotes the $\alpha$-th power of ReLU activation for any $\alpha \in \mathbb{N}_+$, (2) $D := \diag (A_r \cdot {\bf 1}_n ) \in \R^{m \times m}$ denotes the normalization matrix, (3) $b \in \R$ denotes position bias, (4) $D^{-1} A_r \in \R^{m \times n}$ denotes the attention matrix. \end{definition}

 To expedite the computation, the critical task is to identify the large/non-zero entries for Softmax/ReLU attention, respectively.
-To do so, we utilize the half-space reporting (HSR) data structure, which is introduced in \cite{aem92} to address the half-space range reporting problem.
-This is a fundamental problem in computational geometry and can be formally defined as follows: \begin{definition}[Half-space range reporting \citep{aem92, syz21}] Given a set $S$ of $n$ points in $\R^d$ with initialization, we have an operation \textsc{Query}$(H)$: given a half-space $H \subset \R^d$, output all of the points in $S$ that contain in $H$, i.e., $S\cap H$. \end{definition}
+In this work, We utilize the half-space reporting (HSR) data structure to tackle this problem.
+HSR was first introduced in \cite{aem92} to address the half-space range reporting problem (More details can be found in Section~\ref{sec:preliminary:hsr}).

 In our framework, we define the half-space as the region where the attention scores (the inner products of key and query vectors) exceed some threshold.
-We leverage this data structure to expedite the identification of non-zero entries within the ReLU attention matrix and large entries in Softmax attention.
-Consequently, we can compute the ReLU attention only based on those non-zero entries without any approximation error, and compute the Softmax attention based on entries larger than threshold with negligible approximation errors, resulting in a substantial reduction in computation time.
-When $m=\Theta(1)$, our methods can significantly accelerate ReLU and Softmax attention computation time over the naive approach from $O(mn)$ to $O(mn^{4/5})$ with pre-processed KV cache.
-When $m=\Theta(n)$, our online methods can also accelerate ReLU and Softmax attention computation time over the naive approach from $O(mn)$ to $O(mn^{1 - 1 / \lfloor d/2 \rfloor} + mn^{4/5})$.
-In more details, when $m=\Theta(1)$ and for any $d \in \mathbb{N}_+$, our Algorithm~\ref{alg:relu_attn_gen} can achieve the fast generation with pre-processed KV cache in $O(mn^{4/5})$ (Theorem~\ref{thm:relu_gen_running_time:informal} and Theorem~\ref{thm:Softmax_attention_generation:informal})).
-When $m=\Theta(n)$, our Algorithm~\ref{alg:calculation_general_framework} can achieve the full attention computation in $O(mn^{1 - 1 / \lfloor d/2 \rfloor} + mn^{4/5})$ including HSR initialization time and query time (Theorem~\ref{thm:relu_cal_running_time:informal} and Theorem~\ref{thm:Softmax_attention_computation:informal}).
-Thus, our methods can improve both the generation speed and full attention computation for long input context, i.e., $n$ being excessively large.
-Furthermore, our empirical results in Section~\ref{sec:experiments} show that the approximation error associated with Softmax attention utilizing ``massive activated'' entries only is small in practice, which is consistent with our theoretical analysis.
+We leverage the HSR data structure’s ability to quickly answer range reporting to expedite the identification of non-zero entries within the ReLU attention matrix and large entries in Softmax attention.
+Consequently, we accelerate the computation for ReLU attention and expedite the computation of Softmax attention with negligible approximation error, resulting in a substantial reduction in computation time.

+Then, we state our results under the generation decoding scenario ($m=\Theta(1)$) and prompt prefilling scenario ($m=\Theta(n)$).
+When $m=\Theta(1)$, we accelerate ReLU and Softmax attention computation time over the naive approach from $O(mn)$ to $O(mn^{4/5})$ with pre-processed KV cache (Algorithm~\ref{alg:relu_attn_gen}).
+When $m=\Theta(n)$, we accelerate ReLU and Softmax attention computation time over the naive approach from $O(mn)$ to $O(mn^{1 - 1 / \lfloor d/2 \rfloor} + mn^{4/5})$ (Algorithm~\ref{alg:calculation_general_framework}).
+Furthermore, Section~\ref{sec:experiments} shows that the approximation error associated with Softmax attention utilizing ``massive activated'' entries only is small in practice, which is consistent with our theoretical analysis.